 But trust is key here, folks.

-- You have to trust the others not to purchase their orders using someone else’s saved payment method.
+- You have to trust others not to make purchases using someone else’s saved payment method.
 (Even accidentally!
 Been on both ends of that one.)

 - You have to be okay with seeing each other’s purchases and order history.

-- They receive no other Prime benefits besides the free, two-day shipping and, if they choose to use it, Prime Video on their device
+- The people who aren’t account owners receive no other Prime benefits besides the free, two-day shipping and, if they choose to use it, Prime Video on their device.